The Stowe Tango Academy is open for string players (violin, viola, cello and bass), pianists and advanced bandoneon players.

 The Stowe Tango Music Festival Orchestra

 Participants are encouraged to attend the workshops and lectures offered by the faculty.
-They include the intro Tango dance classes for musicians, lectures on tango orchestra from the golden age of Tango and lectures on Piazzolla and New Tango.
+Examples of workshops – the intro Tango dance classes for musicians; learning about tango orchestras from the golden age of Tango.

 All students of the Tango Academy may participate in one of the chamber ensembles.
 Students can choose to participate upon their acceptance to the Festival.
 Each group is offered coaching and have performance opportunities.
 Placement in an ensemble is not guaranteed.